bajamircea/bajamircea.github.io/_posts/2020-05-04-exception-safety.markdown

 The basic guarantee is that no resources are leaked if a function throws an exception and there there is some recovery action that the program can take to continue.
-Basically this boils down to objects involved ending up at least in such a state that the destructor will clean up resources.
+Basically this boils down to objects involved ending up at least in such a state that the destructors will clean up resources.

 For example the `std::vector::insert` might need to resize the underlying array and copy/move existing values, but should an exception be thrown by a copy/move